Skip to main content

 \[ f_d(x) = \frac{f(x) - f(-x)}{2} \quad \text{(odd part of \( f \))} \]

-It is immediate to verify that \( f_p(-x) = f_p(x) \) and \( f_d(-x) = -f_d(x) \), therefore \( f_p \) is even and \( f_d \) is odd.
-Moreover, adding the two expressions we obtain:
+It is straightforward to verify that \( f_p(-x) = f_p(x) \) and \( f_d(-x) = -f_d(x) \), so \( f_p \) is even and \( f_d \) is odd.
+Adding the two expressions gives:

 \[ f(x) = f_p(x) + f_d(x) \]

-that is, every function \( f \) (defined on a symmetric set) can be uniquely decomposed into the sum of an even function and an odd function.
+That is, every function \( f \) defined on a symmetric set can be uniquely decomposed into the sum of an even function and an odd function.

 Example.
-Consider the function \( f(x) = e^x \), defined on all of \( \mathbb{R} \).
+Consider \( f(x) = e^x \), defined on \( \mathbb{R} \).
 The even part is:

 \[ f_p(x) = \frac{e^x + e^{-x}}{2} = \cosh x \]